 The Janus Property Company has grown into the single largest and most active non institutional or government developer and property owner in the Manhattanville Factory District.
 Janus has a long history of successful development in upper-Manhattan, specializing in the creative development of complex public-private projects.
 Founded in 1989, Janus has been headquartered on West 126th Street for more than 20 years and is proud to be an integral part of the West Harlem community.Together, the principals of Janus, Scott Metzner and Jerry Salama, have almost 60 years of real estate development, finance, law, public policy, construction and management experience.
 In the case of the Taystee Building, Janus is pleased to have formed a partnership with the principals of Monadnock Construction, one of New York's most respected and accomplished construction firms.

 Scott Metzner is Founder and Principal of the Janus Property Company and affiliates.
 Prior to Janus, Mr. Metzner held senior positions with several national firms focusing on both agency and principal-related real estate activity, including at Daiwa Securities America and Eastdil Realty (a predecessor firm to Eastdil-Secured) where he rose from associate to partner.Mr.
 Metzner received a Master of Business Administration degree from Columbia University with a double concentration in finance and real estate, and a five-year Bachelor of Architecture professional degree from University of Maryland.
-He currently sits on the Executive Committee as Trustee of Phipps Houses, the nation's oldest and one of its largest not-for-profit developer/owners of affordable housing, Phipps Neighborhoods, its social services affiliate, and the Lower East Side Tenement Museum, preserving and interpreting the story of New York immigration and enhancing appreciation for the profound role it plays in shaping America.
+He currently sits on the Executive Committee as Trustee of Phipps Houses, the nation's oldest and one of its largest not-for-profit developer/owners of affordable housing, Phipps Community Development Corporation, its social services affiliate, and the Lower East Side Tenement Museum, dedicated to preserving and interpreting the story of New York immigration and enhancing appreciation for the profound role it plays in shaping America.

-Jerry Salama is Principal of the Janus Property Company affiliate that developed the Sweets Building and is developing The Taystee Building, among many others.
+Jerry Salama is Principal of several Janus Property Company affiliates including The Taystee Building.
 Prior to Janus, Mr. Salama was Deputy Commissioner of the New York City Department of Housing Preservation and Development, Acting General Manager of the New York City Housing Authority and Counsel to the Deputy Mayor for Finance and Economic Development.
 He started his career as a real estate attorney with the law firm of Paul, Weiss, Rifkind, Wharton & Garrison.
 In addition to his role as principal, he has advised clients including the Enterprise Foundation, the New York City Housing Partnership and the Faith Center for Community Development.
-He completed a fellowship with the Open Society Institute and teaches at New York University School of Law.
+He also completed a fellowship with the Open Society Institute and teaches at New York University School of Law.
 Mr. Salama received his law degree from Harvard Law School, his Master's degree in Public Policy from Harvard's Kennedy School of Government and his Bachelor's degree from the University of Pennsylvania.
 Mr. Salama has previously served as a member of the Board of Directors of several housing and community development organizations.

 Cushman & Wakefield, Inc.